Large enough for a turkey

 Maintenance: Hand wash only

 The J.K.
 Adams carving board can’t be washed in a dishwasher, so it needs to be washed in warm, soapy water and then dried.
 It shouldn’t be left soaking in water.
-The instructions that came with the board said that it could be “revived” by using the company’s proprietary mineral oil and board conditioner, but we decided to give it a little spa treatment before use just to make sure we were protecting it from meat or vegetable juices.
+The instructions that came with the board said that it could be “revived” by using the company’s proprietary mineral oil and board conditioner, but we decided to give it a little spa treatment before use just to make sure we were protecting it from meat and vegetable juices.
 When our first coating of oil soaked in, we knew we made the right decision.
 After several more thin coats of oil and a final board conditioner, the wood looked even prettier, and water that was dripped onto the board beaded up rather than soaking in.

 Durability: It’s a beast